Mobsya/aseba/readme.md

 This repository contains experiments with the TDM (Thymio Device Manager).

+## Command-line options

+The following command-line options are supported:
+- `--log L`: specifies the log level (trace, debug, info, warn, error, or critical).
+All messages associated with this importance and above are displayed.
+The default is `--log trace`, i.e. display all log messages.
+A more sensible value is `--log info`, which displays important information such as the TCP port number or connections of robots or client applications but not every minor update.
+- `--tcpport N`: specifies the TCP port the TDM will accept plain TCP connections on, typically from Thymio Suite, VPL, Studio, or the Python package `tdmclient`. `N` should be an integer number between 1024 and 65535 corresponding to an unused TCP port.
+The default is to use an ephemeral port, i.e. to let the system find an unused port.
+- `--tcpport no`: no TCP port opened for plain TCP connections.
+- `--wsport N`: specifies the TCP port the TDM will accept WebSocket connections on, typically from VPL 3, Blockly, or Scratch. `N` should be an integer number between 1024 and 65535 corresponding to an unused TCP port.
+The default is 8597.
+- `--wsport no`: no TCP port opened for WebSockets connections.

 ## Static build with make

 - Make a new directory to download all that's required and build the tdm: